25 Jun 2024 • Family Law

 Signatures are a necessary part of any agreement, including prenuptial agreements.
 Therefore, once both parties agree to the above-mentioned terms, they should sign the agreement.

-What to do if You Get Divorced Without a Prenup?
+What to Do if You Get Divorced Without a Prenup?

 If you’re getting divorced without a prenup, the court will divide your assets and debts according to the state laws where the divorce takes place.